Allegations Against Prospective Adopters and in Relation to Children Placed for Adoption or Already Adopted

 This procedure applies where allegations are made or suspicions are raised that approved prospective adopters have caused or may have caused Significant Harm to a child.

-The procedure should be read in conjunction with the Merton Safeguarding Children's Board Procedures.AMENDMENT
+The procedure should be read in conjunction with Merton Safeguarding Children Partnership, Managing allegations against adults who work with children (LADO).

 All children and young people in Merton are entitled to the same level and standard of protection from harm including those receiving services from statutory or other agencies.
 For this reason, enquiries and investigations relating to children and young people in receipt of such services must be dealt with under the principles, policies and procedures of Merton Safeguarding Children's Board Procedures.

 (N.B.
-Social Workers in the Permanency, Placements and LAC Team are expected to familiarise themselves with the Merton LSCB procedures as appropriate).
+Social Workers in the Permanency, Placements and LAC Team are expected to familiarise themselves with the Merton LSCP procedures as appropriate).

 Allegations or suspicions that a prospective adopter has caused Significant Harm or that a child placed for adoption or already adopted and in receipt of adoption support services has suffered Significant Harm.
 Merton will ensure that this is fully investigated sensitively under these procedures and will involve open and honest communication with and support to all those affected.